ESU Colonial NC Branch

 Beckwith's presentation tells the story of Diomed, the great English racer who came to Virginia late in life, was the father of Sir Archie and became the great foundation sire of the American thoroughbred.
 His son Henry, foaled near Halifax, NC, ran against Diomed's grandson, American Eclipse in the Great Match Race of 1823 in Long Island.
 This was the first sporting event to capture the imagination of the young republic, causing Congress to adjourn and the stock market to close.
 Program includes an exhibit of "all things Archie".

-The cost of the luncheon, is $18.
-Menu choices are: salmon with champagne sauce, shrimp and grits with mixed medley of vegetables, or Apollonian chicken salad, tuxedo cake for dessert. cost is $18 and change.
+The cost of the luncheon, is $18 for members and $22 for non-members.
+Menu choices are: salmon with champagne sauce, shrimp and grits with mixed medley of vegetables, or Apollonian chicken salad, tuxedo cake for dessert. .
 Reservations and payment must be received by April 27.
 Please send menu choices and checks to Colonial NC Branch, P.O.
 Box 645, New Bern, NC 28563 or pay on-line by going to this link.

 Read Full Story